osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 The flex style file is a Lua script.
 You can use all the power of the [Lua language](https://www.lua.org/){:.extlink}.
-It gives you a lot of freedom to write complex preprocessing scripts that might even to use external libraries to extend the capabilities of osm2pgsql.
+It gives you a lot of freedom to write complex preprocessing scripts that might even use external libraries to extend the capabilities of osm2pgsql.
 But it also means that the scripts may mess with any part of your system when written badly.
 Only run Lua scripts from trusted sources!